Suggester/Documentation/staff/block.md

 # Block
 ---
 ### Description
-This command is used block people from using the bot.
+This command is used to prevent people from using the bot.
 ### Required Arguments
 `user` - The user you want to block.
 ### Usage